 - The applicant was born or grew up in Southern Schleswig and solely or partly went to a Danish school or is able to demonstrate competence in written and verbal Danish in accordance with the requirements that apply to other applicants for Danish citizenship through naturalisation.

-- The applicant is of Danish origin, i.e. at least one person in the four previous generations of the applicant’s ancestors had Danish citizenship at the time they were born.
+- The applicant is of Danish origin; that is at least 1 person in the 4 previous generations of the applicant’s ancestors had Danish citizenship at the time they were born.
 This could for example be documented through a birth certificate for the family member who was born a Danish citizen, including documentation of direct kinship (birth certificates).

 - The applicant has carried out board work, voluntary work or otherwise been an active member of one or more of the Danish minority’s associations for a continuous period of at least 10 years.